 The goal of the Sugar Bowl Academy residential life program is to create a living atmosphere that is like a "home away from home."
-We provide firm, yet caring around-the-clock supervision, and we are understanding of the challenges faced by adolescents who set high expectations for themselves.
+SBA provides firm, yet caring around-the-clock supervision, and we are understanding of the challenges faced by adolescents who set high expectations for themselves.

-The residential life program also encourages students to have fun and experience life beyond Donner Summit.
-Annual weekend trips include whitewater rafting, camping, or surfing in Santa Cruz while more regular activities include trips to Reno where students can see movies, play mini-golf, dine out, or see a minor league baseball game.
-Evening and weekend activities at school have included Iron Chef cooking competitions, game nights, or movie nights.
+The residential life program encourages students to have fun and experience life beyond Donner Summit.
+Annual weekend trips include whitewater rafting, camping or surfing in Santa Cruz while more regular activities include trips to Reno where students can see movies, play mini-golf, dine out or see a minor league baseball game.
+Evening and weekend activities at school have included Iron Chef cooking competitions, game nights and movie nights.

 The small size and low staff-to-resident ratio of the residential life program allows each student to receive personalized attention on a daily basis.
-In the family-like atmosphere fostered in the dorm, residential staff members enjoy being a part of the development of student-athletes beyond the classroom and the hill - and both residents and faculty thrive on the relationships that result.
-We donít replace a studentís home life, but we are able to provide a safe, comfortable, and nurturing atmosphere where student-athletes will succeed.
+In the family-like atmosphere fostered in the dorm, residential staff members enjoy being a part of the development of student-athletes beyond the classroom and the hill-- and both residents and faculty thrive on the relationships that result.
+We don’t replace a student’s home life, but we are able to provide a safe, comfortable and nurturing atmosphere where student-athletes will succeed.

-The Dean of Residential Life and residential faculty all live on campus or within walking distance.
-All staff members are teachers or coaches, and they have first-hand knowledge of the daily demands placed on residents.
+All residential staff members are teachers or coaches, and they have first-hand knowledge of the daily demands placed on residents.